 ‘Of course you can,’ the owner said, patting him on the back on his way towards the door.
 ‘There are some people I’d like you to meet.’

 ‘Big Fish burnt half of our boats when we refused to sign their contracts,’ the man said.
 ‘You’re a hero in this town.’

 ‘Come and see,’ the owner said, opening the front door.

 Inside the tavern, it was dark with most of the light coming from the roaring fireplace.
-Gnarled shapes of men hunched over their tables admired the froth on their beer or watched the darts match that was taking place in the corner.
+Gnarled men admired the froth on their beer or watched the darts match that was taking place in the corner.
 A tall blonde woman of about thirty with dangerous cheekbones stared at Jimmy from behind the bar, her long fingers clasping an ale pump.

 ‘My friend here is hungry.
 Too late for fish and chips?’

-‘It’s never too late for you, my dear,’ she smiled at the guest house owner before screeching across the room at a large man in a white apron, who was lifting a foaming tankard to his red face.
+‘It’s never too late for you, my dear,’ she glared at a large man in a white apron as he was lifting a tankard to his red face.
 ‘Robert!
 We have customers.’

 The man dropped the tankard back on to the thick oak table.
 ‘Bloody hell.
 I’ve just wiped everything down.
 Tell them to sod off.’